axel-devs/VisoMaster-Job-Manager/README.md

 3. Give your job a name, untick the "*Use job name for output file name*" option if desired
 4. Select the job(s) you wish to process and click "Process Selected", or simply click the "Process All" button
 5. Processing begins!
 A pop-up window will appear when all jobs are complete.

+- Multi-segment recordings can be started by setting multiple pairs of start and end markers.

+Enjoy!

 **<ins>Important Note:</ins>**